influxdata/helm-charts/charts/influxdb3-enterprise/README.md

 For `objectStorage.type=file`, the chart creates one shared RWX object-storage PVC and mounts it at `objectStorage.file.dataDir` for Enterprise components.
-For single-node local testing only, you can set `objectStorage.file.persistence.accessMode=ReadWriteOnce` to use a local-path style StorageClass.
+For single-node local testing only, where all pods run on the same node, you can set `objectStorage.file.persistence.accessMode=ReadWriteOnce` to use a local-path style StorageClass.

 #### Resource Configuration